obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/🗂️ Obsidian Roundup.md

 # 🗂️ Obsidian Roundup

-Archive of the "weekly newspaper" of the Obsidian Community, by written by [[Eleanor Konik]].
+Archive of the "weekly newspaper" of the Obsidian Community, by written by [[eleanorkonik|Eleanor Konik]].

 ## MOC